Khwaja Hasan Sani Nizami: Awards and legacy

 Khwaja received Delhi Gaurav award from Indian Government under prime minister ship of Atal Bihari Vajpayee.

 In 2017, Urdu Academy organized an evening in the memory of Khwaja Hasan Sani Nizami at Kashmiri gate.

 Books based on life and achievements of Khwaja Hasan Sani Nizami, was released by Mohammad Hamid Ansari in the month of April 2017.

 Khwaja's family members were working as the Sajjada Nashin of Hazrat Nizamuddin Auliya's shrine from the era of Prithviraj Chauhan.

+Khwaja Hasan Sani Nizami was widely recognized as an authoritative source on Delhi's history, culture, and civic lineage, a status attained through his mastery and comprehensive knowledge that led to his popular identification as the "Encyclopedia of Delhi."